shawn-crigger/rest-api-penn/README.md

 This is a very simple REST API using only PDO as the database connection, with only the packages SLIMPHP 4 and PHPUNIT required installed.

-## TODO

-- Explain how to test
-- Finish unit tests for multiple routes

 ## Install and Setup

   1. Git clone the repository and cd into the directory containing the repository.
-  2. Since SLIMPHP 4 does not have migrations I have included a DB script `database.sql` that will create a database named `restapi` with a table `users` and some users to test against.
+  2. Since SLIMPHP 4 does not have migrations I have included a DB script `database.sql` that will create a database named `restapi` with a table `users` and some users to test against, you will need to run the queries with your prefered method or change the DB settings to a DB already existing.
   3. Open `settings.ini` and set your database configuration.
 Normally I would store these in a `.env` file but this is the most secure method I could think of without using a extra package.
   4. Run `composer install` to install dependencies.
   5. Run `composer start` to start a local PHP server using port 8888 so all your REST API tests can be started.